 I would highly suggest seeing Russian Circles perform live if possible.
 They are a great band.
 They are unique, innovative, and have a kick ass drummer!
 Be sure to check out Russian Circles’ Official Website for all remaining tour dates and other info about the band.

 Here are some more photos of Russian Circles performing at Union Stage in Washington, DC on October 29, 2019.
 All images copyright and courtesy of Andy Jillson.
-All images are solely the property of Andy Jillson and Hazy Eye Music Media.
+All images are the property of Andy Jillson.